tliutony/OpenDSA/RST/en/MHC/listInterface.rst

 .. // Returns the index of the first occurrence of the specified element in this list,
 .. // or -1 if this list does not contain the element.
 .. int indexOf (Object o);

-Languages that support generics, like Java, give more control over the element types.
-Here is the same interface but with generics:

 .. codeinclude:: MHC/MHCList
    :tag: MHCList